 Freestyle / A “freestyle-oriented approach to terrain”: You’re not into nuking down the mountain making big turns and getting back to the lift as fast as possible.
 You’re looking for cat tracks to launch off, jumps to hit on the sides of runs, cliffs and cornices to spin off of – you have a more freestyle-minded approach to the mountain.
 “Jib” is in your vocabulary.

-Slarve / Drift / Surf: You’re flying down the mountain in soft, deep pow, laying over a turn and then you roll your ankles down the fall line, letting your skis break free in a long, controlled power slide.
+Slarve / Drift / Surf / Slide / Schmear: You’re flying down the mountain in soft, deep pow, laying over a turn and then you roll your ankles down the fall line, letting your skis break free in a long, controlled power slide with your skis perpendicular to the fall line.
 Though the term originally applied to skiing big lines in pow, it can be done in firmer, smooth conditions too, or even on a groomer.

-Directional: A directional skier is someone who never skis switch and rarely makes slash turns.
-They ski with a forward, more race-inspired stance and drive their skis through their turns.
+Directional: A directional skier is someone who does not ski switch and who rarely makes slashed / slarved turns.
+They ski with a forward, more race-inspired stance and drive the front of their skis through their turns.
 A directional ski is one that supports or encourages this style of skiing.